Helsinki Airport: Traffic statistics

-Helsinki Airport is the fourth-busiest airport in the Nordics, serving over 20.8 million passengers in 2018.
-Nonetheless, Helsinki has the largest number of Asian destinations of all Nordic airports and in 2015, the airport was the fifth busiest airport in Europe in terms of flights to Asia.
-As of 2018, Helsinki Airport is connected to Asia with over 140 weekly flights.
-When ranked by connectivity, the airport is the best-connected airport in Northern Europe with around 10,000 connections worldwide, 85% more than in Copenhagen which is the 2nd best-connected airport in the Nordics.
-The number of connections from Helsinki Airport has grown by 96% in a decade.
-In Europe, the airport is the 12th best-connected airport.
-According to Airports Council International (ACI), Helsinki Airport was one of the fastest growing airports in Europe in 2017.
+Helsinki Airport is the fourth-busiest airport in the Nordics, serving over 15 million passengers in 2023.

+Before the COVID-19 pandemic, Helsinki Airport was the busiest Nordic airport in terms of Asian passengers and in 2015, the airport was the fifth busiest airport in Europe in terms of flights to Asia.
+In 2018, Helsinki Airport was connected to Asia with over 140 weekly flights.
+When ranked by connectivity, the airport was the best-connected airport in Northern Europe with around 10,000 connections worldwide, 85% more than in Copenhagen which was the 2nd best-connected airport in the Nordics.
+The number of connections from Helsinki Airport had grown by 96% during the 2010s.
+In Europe, the airport was the 12th best-connected airport.
+According to Airports Council International (ACI), Helsinki Airport was one of the fastest-growing airports in Europe in 2017.

 In 2016, passengers from Japan, China, South Korea and United States made up the four largest groups of non-European travelers at Helsinki Airport.
 The airport handled around 386,000 Japanese passengers, 321,000 Chinese passengers, 136,000 Korean passengers and 98,000 US citizens.
 Other major nationalities were Singapore, Thailand, Turkey, Malaysia, Ukraine, Vietnam, Taiwan, Israel and Indonesia.

-Over the last few years, the number of passengers going through Helsinki Airport has grown significantly.
-In 2010, the airport handled 12,900,000 passengers while by 2018, the number of annual passengers had nearly doubled to over 20,800,000.
+In the 2010s, Helsinki Airport's passenger volumes grew significantly.
+In 2010, the airport handled 12.9 million passengers while by 2019, the number of annual passengers had nearly doubled to over 21.8 million passengers.

+In 2024, Finavia stated that "transfer travel from Asia to Europe via Helsinki Airport is (...) approximately 30% lower than in 2019" due to Russian reciprocal sanctions prohibiting Finnair among others, to use Russian airspace, making the flight time on some routes several hours longer, more fuel consuming and previous flight connections impossible.

 Ground transport

 The airport is located in the immediate vicinity of Ring III and Finnish national road 45.
-The railway running beneath the airport in a tunnel is connected to the Helsinki commuter rail.
+The airport is also connected to the Helsinki commuter rail system and the local bus network.